cmfredricksen/agnostic-tarot/src/pages/posts/learning-the-cards.md

 ### Why Keywords?

 The reason we are focusing on keywords, is that they are enough to get started.
 Once we start, then it is easier to continue.
-But coming in blank is much more challenging.
-It is like a blank page, harder to overcome than paragraphs of gibberish.
+Reading as a beginner can be overwhelming and challenging.
+Using keywords is just a way to start, to move forward and get practice.
 You need something to work with, and the keyword is that.
+As you become familiar with the cards through practice, the meanings will grow and expand for you.

-Also once you have the core ideas memorized, then you can apply that basic knowledge to any deck you come across.
+Once you have the core ideas memorized, you can begin to study the cards more in depth.
+Added Bonus: you can apply that basic knowledge to any deck you come across.
+Tarot or playing cards.

-Most importantly this method allows you to handle the cards, to